Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-Novelty can be defined not only by prediction error but also in terms of how distant a state is from other visited states.
+The novelty of a state can be defined not only by prediction error but also in terms of its distance from other visited states.
 This idea was exploited by \cite{savinov2018episodic} with the method named episodic curiosity.
 First, observations were embedded in the latent state space.
-Then each embedding was compared with the embeddings of novel states, stored in the so-called reachability buffer, to generate a score depending on how far the embedding was from the others in the buffer.
+Then, each embedding was compared with the embeddings of novel states, stored in the so-called reachability buffer to generate a score depending on how far the embedding was from the others in the buffer.
 If the score was above a certain threshold, i.e. the observation was deemed novel, the observation was added to the reachability buffer.
-The score was used as a curiosity bonus rewarding the agent for visiting states far from the set of known ones.
-A similar concept is used by \cite{tao2020novelty}, where the curiosity bonus was defined by looking at the latent states' K-Nearest Neighbours (KNN) to reward visiting states with high KNN scores.
-States with high KNN scores belonged to areas with more exploratory potential.
-Closely related, we found the work of \cite{badia2020never}, where an inverse model aided the learning of the latent states used for computing the KNN score to focus on controllable features, the work of \cite{liu2021behavior} where a contrastive loss was used instead of the inverse model, and the work of \cite{Yarats2021} that, differently from the other approaches, simultaneously learned a state representation that was directly used by the policy and to generate the exploration bonus.
+The score was used as a curiosity bonus, rewarding the agent for visiting states far from the set of known ones.
+A similar concept is used by \cite{tao2020novelty}, where the curiosity bonus was defined by looking at the latent states' \acrshort{knn} to reward visiting states with high \acrshort{knn} scores.
+States with high \acrshort{knn} scores belonged to areas with more exploratory potential.
+Closely related, we found the work of \cite{badia2020never}, where an inverse model aided the learning of the latent states used for computing the \acrshort{knn} score to focus on controllable features.
+The work of \cite{liu2021behavior} used a contrastive loss instead of the inverse model, and the work of \cite{Yarats2021} that, differently from the other approaches, simultaneously learned a state representation that was directly used by the policy and to generate the exploration bonus.

-Eventually, we find the methods keeping track of the visiting count of each state and rewarding exploration strategies achieving uniform coverage \cite{martin2017count,tang2017exploration,machado2020count}.
+Eventually, we find the methods that keep track of the visiting count of each state and rewarding exploration strategies that achieve uniform coverage if the state space \cite{martin2017count,tang2017exploration,machado2020count}.
 However, these methods struggle in large discrete and continuous state spaces where complicated and expensive density models have to be learned and updated during the exploration process.